Support

 Scene JSON

-SVG extrude settings are included when you copy/paste scene settings in the app.
+SVG extrude settings are included when you Copy Scene Settings or save a .orby file.
 They are not stored on this support page — only in your local session.

 Performance